cafjs/caf/README.md

 Using the `cafjs` command we can also simulate devices, build container images to publish in our cloud service, i.e., https://root-launcher.cafjs.com, or reset after a hang.
 See {@link external:caf_dcinabox} (https://cafjs.github.io/api/caf_dcinabox) for details.

 Write your app in a subdirectory of `caf/playground/app`, and yarn workspaces will also manage your app dependencies.
+Also, write your modules under `caf/playground` to include them in the workspace without publish.